Kevin-Prince Boateng: Portsmouth

 English Premier League club Portsmouth signed Boateng on a three-year contract in August 2009 for a reported fee of around £4 million.
 On 12 September 2009, he scored his first goal for the club against Bolton Wanderers, and was named Portsmouth's joint Player of the Month.
 He finished his only season at the club with three goals in 22 Premier League games as they were relegated amidst financial disarray.

 In May 2010, Portsmouth played Chelsea in the FA Cup Final, which Chelsea won 1–0.
 Boateng had his penalty for Portsmouth saved in the 54th minute, four minutes before Didier Drogba scored Chelsea's winning goal.
 During the match, Boateng fouled Chelsea midfielder Michael Ballack, injuring Ballack's ankle and ruling him out of the impending 2010 World Cup.
 Boateng claimed that Ballack slapped him in the face prior to this, and that he apologised to Ballack personally for the tackle which left him injured.

-Boateng called the German media and the German national team players hypocrites for backing Ballack whilst ignoring his slap on the pitch.
+Boateng called the German media and the German national team players hypocrites for backing Ballack while ignoring his slap on the pitch.
 Boateng also criticised Joachim Löw for protecting Ballack after he slapped striker Lukas Podolski in a Germany national football team training match the previous year.